archiechilton1996-lab/Chiltechscoring/README.md

 # CHILTECH v12.0
 **Industrial Station Controller & Scoring Interface**

-CHILTECH v12.0 is a Java-based terminal interface designed for the London Hangout.
+CHILTECH v12.0 is a Java-based terminal interface designed for the OSC London Hangout 2026.
 It mimics 1990s industrial hardware consoles with a focus on tactile 3D aesthetics and Chicago-style typography.

 ## Features
 - **Fullscreen Kiosk Mode:** Built for dedicated hardware displays.